haeeunlee1113/dataAnalysis/README.md

 \https://www.data.go.kr/

++ Libary
+  * seaborn
+  *  pandas
+  *  matplotlib

-* Data sample(Countries-GDP-Data.csv) which is used on anlaysis has some formal problem.
++ Data sample(Countries-GDP-Data.csv) which is used on anlaysis has  formal problem.<br/>
-** First, Every decimal points are written with ',' not '.'.
+  Every decimal points are written with ',' not '.'. <br/>
   So pandas considers their data format as string not float.
-** So I should convert them to normal float format.
+  I should convert them to normal float format.<br/>
-** cv_analysis.py has this part.
+  *cv_analysis.py has this part.

-* Libary
-- seaborn
-- pandas
-- matplotlib